 They concluded that Lion’s Mane Mushroom “may be useful in the prevention of cognitive dysfunction”.[vii]

 In this trial, mice were fed Lion’s Mane 5% freeze-dried powdered extract for 7 days.
 Researchers found an increase in the level of Nerve Growth Factor (NGF) in the hippocampus of the mice.
 Concluding that Lion’s Mane “contains active compounds that stimulate NGF synthesis”.[viii]

 In this study done with rats, Lion’s Mane extract was able to promote neuron regrowth after injury.
 Rats with gluteal nerve damage were able to walk again after consuming water containing Lion’s Mane extract.

 The researchers concluded that Lion’s Mane regenerates damaged nerve cells.
 In this case, the reversal was so profound, the rats went from being totally disabled to walking again.[ix]

+Wondering how much Lion’s Mane to take?
 Dosing of Lion’s Mane Mushroom depends on the strength of the extract.
-It’s available in capsule or powder form.

 Other retail extract dosage of Lion’s Mane ranges from 300 mg to 3000 mg dosed 1 – 3 times per day.
 Check the label and see what the manufacturer recommends.
 And when first using the supplement, start with the lowest dose and see how your body reacts.